Beloved community village: Denver’s first Tiny Home community

 The new location will feature a brand new common house designed by our partners at Shopworks Architecture.
 The Common House, complete with showers, flushing toilets and a full kitchen, will become the heart and soul of the Beloved Community Village.
 It's where we will gather for meetings, meals, and community events.
 It's where we will host our friends, family and neighbors as we seek to reweave the social fabric of our society and build what Martin Luther King Jr. called, "The Beloved Community."

-An independent study commissioned by the Barton Institute for Philanthropy and Social Enterprise and conducted by the Burnes Center on Poverty and Homelessness at the University of Denver, studied the impacts of the first nine months of operations at Beloved Community Village.
-This report demonstrates that the village was a success for both the residents and the surrounding neighborhood.
+An independent study commissioned by the Barton Institute for Philanthropy and Social Enterprise and conducted by the Burnes Center on Poverty and Homelessness at the University of Denver’s Graduate School of Social Work, studied the impacts of the first nine months of operations at Beloved Community Village.
+The report demonstrates that the village was a success for both the residents and the surrounding neighborhood.

 Highlights of the Study

 1) people who were previously underserved are housed;

 2) those people are more stable than they were before; and